Boat Bilge Pump

 If water gets to the bilge and then you leave it there in large amounts, you may experience very many effects on the boat that are not desirable.
 The water can destabilize the boat.
 It can also lift any fuel that has been spilled and then distribute it all through the bilge.
 This can cause attacks on electrical wiring and insulation among many other things that need to remain protected.
 The water can also lead to damage within the fiberglass hauls especially due to the development of osmotic blisters.
 The chances of the boat sinking are also quite higher.
-The main function of a boat bilge pump is to get rid of this water and avoid the issues associated with it.
+The main function of a bilge pumps for small boats & large boats is to get rid of this water and avoid the issues associated with it.

 It is important to note that the marine pumps are meant for small water quantities.
 The main intention of having a small bilge pump for small boats is to handle rainwater spray and the accumulation of water due to spillage and seepage.

-If your boat has a leak that you already know of, you should not leave a small bilge pump alone hoping that it will assist keep the boat afloat until you get back.
+If your boat has a leak that you already know of, you should not leave a small bilge pump for small boats alone hoping that it will assist keep the boat afloat until you get back.
 The water can easily overwhelm the boat and sink it.

 There are so many types of pumps that you can choose including the portable piston pump, hand bailer, or bucket that is ideal for day sailors.
 For ski boats and runabouts, one subversive electric pump can be used in the lowest stern point within your bilge.
 If the boat has a sterndrive, consider having the pump under the engines oil pan.

-We have all your bilge pump needs to be catered for at Harbors Shoppers.
-You can peruse a wide array of cheap bilge pump options and pick the best for your boat.
+Harbor Shoppers is the best place to buy a boat along with parts and accessories.
+We have all your marine bilge pump needs to be catered for at Harbors Shoppers.
+You can peruse a wide array of large & small bilge pump options and pick the best for your boat.
 We are always willing and ready to assist all clients so that they can enjoy satisfaction.